jeffisadams/RDS-lambda/README.md

 Most notably, you should not use the master user or master password to login from your lambda.
 My initial goal was to create a Deploy lambda that creates the ability to log in via a role to the instance instead, but I don't know that I'll have time to include that.
 If not, I'll do a follow up on custom resources.

 ## Reading List
-- General Links
+- VPC Links
   - [Virtual Private Cloud (VPC)](https://aws.amazon.com/vpc/)
-- VPC Tutorials
   - [VPC Routing](https://medium.com/@mda590/aws-routing-101-67879d23014d)
 - AWS RDS Connection Tutorials
   - [Token Authentication](https://aws.amazon.com/premiumsupport/knowledge-center/users-connect-rds-iam/)
   - [AWS Token Auth Example](https://github.com/aws/aws-sdk-go/blob/master/example/service/rds/rdsutils/authentication/iam_authentication.go)
   - [The one that had the working RDSUtils code in GO](https://luktom.net/en/e1544-aws-lambda-and-mysql-iam-authentication-in-go)
+- Custom Resource Links